 What does digital transformation mean to you?

-What is the most important project you have worked on in the last year?
+Your own most important job projects in the last year?

-What are the main new perspectives you have gained from Covid?
+What are your main new perspectives gained from Covid?